ansible/awx/awx/api/templates/api/system_job_template_launch.md

 Make a POST request to this resource to launch the system job template.

 Variables specified inside of the parameter `extra_vars` are passed to the system job task as command line parameters.
-These tasks can be ran manually on the host system via the `awx-manage` command.
+These tasks can be run manually on the host system via the `awx-manage` command.

 For example on `cleanup_jobs` and `cleanup_activitystream`: